richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#3.md

 to `EF_MuniEasemen` also gives an "Unknown name" error.
 (Try it.)

-But qStudio still reports it on line 7.
+But QStudio still reports it on line 7.
 The reason is a bit subtle:
 the `select` transform passes along the named columns, including one named `EF_MuniEasemen` (without the "t").